 |Municipal Entity||Dealer - Bank|

 How Is a “Public Representative” Defined?

 A public representative must be independent of any municipal securities broker, municipal securities dealer, or municipal advisor.
-Congress directed the MSRB to set requirements by rule regarding the independence of its public representatives.
-Accordingly, MSRB Rule A-3 defines independent to mean that the individual has “no material business relationship” with any of these MSRB-regulated entities.
-MSRB Rule A-3 further provides that, to have “no material business relationship”, at a minimum, the person:
+The Exchange Act requires the MSRB to set requirements by rule regarding the independence of its public representatives.
+Accordingly, MSRB Rule A-3 defines independent to mean that the individual has “no material business relationship” with any MSRB-regulated entities.
+MSRB Rule A-3 and Board policy further provide that, to have “no material business relationship”, at a minimum, the person: